Tolvic/themostat/README.md

 # Thermostat #

+This is a simple web app to interface with a thermostat.

 ## Specification ##
 * Thermostat starts at 20 degrees
 * You can increase the temperature with an up function